Got 5 days in Melbourne? Then I’ve crafted the perfect itinerary for you!

 Have some fun at Luna Park.
 Brave the rickety rollercoaster, which is more than 100 years old!
 Visiting Luna Park is one of the best things to do in Melbourne with kids – but adults will have just as much fun.
 I recently took my nieces here and they loved it – but so did I!

 As the sun goes down, head back to St Kilda Pier to watch the cute Little Penguins waddle out of the water at dusk.
 There’s a viewing area above the breakwater at the end of St Kilda Pier.

 Update: The penguin viewing area is currently closed due to the St Kilda Pier redevelopment.

 Hang around St Kilda in the evening and grab dinner at Lona.
 If you’ve got some cash to burn, try the multi-course tasting menu at Attica.
 It’s regularly voted one of the world’s best restaurants.
 And yes, it’s expensive, but it’s also unpretentious.

 On your final day in Melbourne, take a day trip out of the city.
 Or, spend the day ticking off other Melbourne bucket list items that you may have missed over the past few days.

 To enjoy a day trip, you can rent a car or take one of the tours I’ve suggested below.

-I’ve got a whole guide to day trips from Melbourne on my other travel blog, but a few of my recommended ones are:
+I’ve got a whole guide to day trips from Melbourne, but a few of my recommended ones are:

 - Yarra Valley – Just a short drive from Melbourne is one of Australia’s premier wine regions. | This full-day tour includes visits to wineries, cheese producers and a gourmet lunch.